 Development of gestational diabetes

 In pregnancy, the placenta produces hormones that help the baby grow and develop.
-These hormones also block the action of the mother’s insulin.
+These hormones also decrease the action of the mother’s insulin.
 This is called insulin resistance.
 Because of this insulin resistance, the need for insulin in pregnancy is two or three times higher than normal.